 Fortunately, Campbell wrote in a clear handwriting with each letter carefully formed.
 His spelling was atrocious, however, sometimes making it impossible, even with a dictionary, to understand what he meant.
 What was "kee for a forked dog"?
 "Ottering cranes for bells"?
 "Gudgers upset"?
 And, "Elettric iron bradd skeins band hurders"?
-The last item is mentioned only once, received by James Spratt on Aug.
-18, 1824.
+The last item is mentioned only once, gotten by James Spratt on 18 August 1824.

 The variety of items that Campbell worked on is amazing.
-For William Goodrich, in one year's time, Campbell repaired the big wheel and the tub of his grist mill, shod his horses, and made him horseshoes, plow points, a spring for a lock, weeding hoes, dressing hoes, iron wedges, harrow teeth, and laid an ax with iron and steel.
-He mended pot hooks and two bread trays for Goodrich, who was a fairly typical customer.
+For William Goodrich, in one year's time, Campbell repaired the big wheel and the tub of his grist mill, shod his horses, and made for him horse shoes, plow points, a spring for a lock, weeding hoes, dressing hoes, iron wedges, harrow teeth, and laid an axe with iron and steel.
+He mended pot hooks and two bread trays for Goodrich who was a fairly typical customer.

 In some cases Campbell traded services.
-Susan Sembler brought in her hand-woven cloth valued at \$1.50 in exchange for "2 new Clappers put in Bell-.25; Mending tongues (tongs) and fire Shovel - .25; 1 foot put on pot - .25; spout put on tea pot - .75."
-Sarah Auton also traded weaving for black-smithing services.
+Susan Sembler brought in her hand-woven cloth valued at \$1.50 in exchange for "2 new Clappers put in Bell - .25: Mending tongues (tongs) & fire Shovel - .25; 1 foot put on pot - .25; spout put on tea pot - .75."
+Sarah Auton also traded weaving for blacksmithing services.
 Dr. Joseph R. Darnell's medical bill was canceled by Campbell's frequent shoeing of the doctor's horses.

-John McCoy was a butcher whose entries showed his trade: "To Fleshing nife made - .75; 3 tanner's nives upset - .75", etc.
+John McCoy was a butcher whose entries showed his trade: "To Fleshing $/\kappa$ nife made - .75; 3 tanner's nives upset - .75", etc.

 "House hanging made frison welded" shows that Samuel Campbell could do fancy designs.
-Did Mary Guyer, or her son Isaac Guyer, happen to see some fancy wrought iron in Yorkville, or perhaps Charleston, that led to ornamental ironwork on their house?
+Did Widow Mary Guyer, or her son Isaac Guyer, happen to see some fancy wrought iron in Yorkville, or perhaps Charleston, that led them to add an ornamental ironwork to their house?